Allisa Cherry

 of Sparks

-advance praise for An Exodus of Sparks
+praise for An Exodus of Sparks

 "Allisa Cherry's poems are more than sparks.
 They are flames.
 In this incredible collection, we are guided through a world of family, nature, love, and faith.
 It is not easy.
 The world is a violent place.
 But within Cherry's deft lyric-narratives, we find we are not alone.
 This book is equal parts power, vulnerability, ecstaticism, and measure."
 Matthew Dickman, author of Husbandry: Poems